OAA

 • Manage civilian and military strength

-• Strategic human capital management/planning
+• Provide strategic human capital management/planning.

-• Execute civilian performance management (DPMAP/DCIPS)
+• Execute civilian performance management (DPMAP/DCIPS) and employee engagement.

-• Run HQDA ID/CAC Office (Fort Belvoir)
+• Manage the HQDA (CAC/ID Card) ID/CAC Office (Fort Belvoir)

-• Manage HQDA Fort Belvoir Fitness/Wellness Center
+• Manage HQDA Fort Belvoir Fitness/Wellness Center located in building 1464.

-• Workforce Development and Training to include HQDA Professional Program; Senior Enterprise Talent Management/Enterprise Talent Management (SETM/ETM) Program; HQDA Institutional Training on Temporary Duty Program; Competitive Professional Development (CPD) Program; Harvard Senior Executive Fellow; Federal Executive Institute; Emerging Enterprise Leader (EEL) Program; Retirement and benefits seminars; and Civilian Education System (CES)
+• Workforce Development and Training to include HQDA Professional Program; Senior Enterprise Talent Management/Enterprise Talent Management (SETM/ETM) Program; HQDA Institutional Training on Temporary Duty Program; Competitive Professional Development (CPD) Program; Harvard Senior Executive Fellow; Federal Executive Institute; Emerging Enterprise Leader (EEL) Program; Retirement and benefits seminars; and Civilian Education System (CES).

 E-mail: usarmy.belvoir.hqda-hrmd.mbx.hrmd-office@army.mil